Tips You Need to Know Before Visiting Hawaii

 An open (untied) lei should be worn around the neck, with each end draped in front.

 However, one should never give themselves a lei.
 And it's considered disrespectful to refuse a lei.
-Finally, when your lei begins to wilt, never just throw it away.
-Instead, leave it outside in the garden so it can return to the earth.
+Finally, when your lei begins to wilt, never throw it away.
+Instead, leave it outside in the garden to return to the earth.

 Single-use plastic bags are banned in many places across the Hawaiian islands.
-The reason for this is to try and decrease the amount of plastic trash that winds up in the surrounding ocean.
+This is to decrease the amount of plastic trash in the surrounding ocean.

-If you plan to do any grocery shopping or shopping in general, it is highly recommended to bring your own reusable bags.
-Supplying your own reusable bags is a sign that you're trying to be part of the solution and not the problem.
+If you plan to do any grocery shopping or shopping in general, it is highly recommended that you bring your reusable bags.
+Supplying your reusable bags signifies that you're trying to be part of the solution, not the problem.

 Be a Respectful Driver

 Have you ever heard of 'island time'?
-Well, in Hawaii, island time refers to the laid-back atmosphere of day-to-day events.
-In other words, things can run a bit slower in Hawaii than you are used to.
+In Hawaii, island time refers to the laid-back atmosphere of day-to-day events.
+In other words, things can run slower in Hawaii than you are used to.

 This is especially true when it comes to driving.
 Locals call this "driving with aloha."
 For example, you won't hear very many honking horns.
 You'll notice that pedestrians get the right-of-way and that not every driver is ready to accelerate off the line like a racecar driver when the light turns green.